Juan Alderete: Biography

 Although Extreme Volume II: Live was released in 1992, Racer X was not actually reunited.
 That year, Paul Gilbert was touring with Mr. Big, and Alderete was recording with a hard rock band called The Scream.
 In actuality, the album was just a compilation of songs that were recorded in concerts before the hiatus.
 However, around 1999, Alderete got a telephone call from Paul Gilbert, who asked if there was any possibility of recording another Racer X album.
 Juan agreed, and Racer X reunited to record Technical Difficulties, which features new material as well as older songs that were never recorded.

 In 2003, while working as a radio producer, Alderete received a call from Omar Rodríguez-López of The Mars Volta while on their European tour with an offer to audition for the band:

 He went on to record Frances The Mute with them in 2004, and has played bass on every Mars Volta album since, as well as a number of solo albums by Omar Rodríguez-López.
 Since joining the band, he has played at Madison Square Garden and was featured on the front cover of the March 2005 issue of Bass Player Magazine.

 Aside from The Mars Volta, Alderete has been invested in his own musical projects.
 Big Sir is a group composed of Juan and singer Lisa Papineau that has released four albums.
 Vato Negro is a group with a revolving door of musicians; originally a duo of Alderete and drummer Matt Sherrod, it has since featured Deantoni Parks, Omar Rodriguez-López, and Jon Theodore in various lineups.
 Alderete has played shows with both groups in 2010, in California and Fuji Rock Festival in Japan.

 In addition, Alderete co-produced the film The Sentimental Engine Slayer with Rodríguez-López and former Mars Volta bandmate Paul Hinojos.

 After The Mars Volta broke up in 2013, Alderete joined vocalist Cedric-Bixler Zavala in his new band, Zavalaz, and later became the touring bassist for Deltron 3030.
 Juan also runs a website dedicated to showcasing effects pedals and other musical gear called PedalsAndEffects.com.

-Alderete also laid down the bass line for the late rapper and singer Lil Peep on his 2017 single "Benz Truck".
+Alderete also laid down the bass line for the late rapper and singer Lil Peep on his 2017 single "Benz Truck (гелик)".

 On November 5, 2017.
 Alderete filled in bass for Marilyn Manson at the Ozzfest Meets Knotfest festival, replacing longtime bassist Jeordie White, a.k.a.
 Twiggy Ramirez.
-He has been Manson's bass player on tour since.
+He was Manson's live bass player from then until 2024 and recorded bass tracks on his 2020 album We Are Chaos.